Rolling Obituary Thread 2024

 I was literally watching Trial Of A Time Lord during lunch today

-This is Dance Anthems, have some respect (Camaraderie at Arms Length), Monday, 5 February 2024 15:11 (one year ago)
+This is Dance Anthems, have some respect (Camaraderie at Arms Length), Monday, 5 February 2024 15:11 (two years ago)

 very much enjoyed his reading of tinker tailor on a driving holiday lately, rip